btholt/complete-intro-to-containers-v2/lessons/05-making-tiny-containers/A-alpine-linux.md

 ---
+description: >-
+  Learn how to make your Node.js app container faster, cheaper, and more secure by optimizing its size.
+Reduce vulnerabilities and hosting costs with tips on minimizing container size using Alpine Linux in Docker.
+keywords:
+  - Node.js
+  - container optimization
+  - Alpine Linux
+  - Docker
+  - security
+  - cost-effective hosting
 ---

 We've now built a nice little container for our Node.js app and we absolutely could ship it as-is to production.
 However there's a few things we can do to make things even faster, cheaper, and more secure.